-In the first chapter, we presented evidence of single neurons in the human hippocampus that reinstate their (temporal) firing rate during the retrieval of specific episodes.
+In the first chapter, I presented evidence of single neurons in the human hippocampus that reinstate their (temporal) firing rate during the retrieval of specific episodes.
 These neurons, referred to as Episode Specific Neurons (ESNs), are distinct from neurons that are tuned to specific concepts (Concept Neurons) or reoccurring time points (Time Cells).
-Preliminary evidence suggests that these ESNs do not exist in the parahippocampus, although our coverage in that area is worse than in the hippocampus, and that ESNs are likely excitatory pyramidal neurons.
+Preliminary evidence indicates that these ESNs do not exist in the parahippocampus, although our coverage in that area is sparser than in the hippocampus.
+Additionally, initial evidence suggests that ESNs are likely to be excitatory pyramidal neurons.
 In chapter 2, we extended these findings to the high frequency band in the local field potential.
-Although no consensus has been reached in the literature yet, it is generally agreed upon that an increase in high frequency power reflects an increase in neural firing (xx).
+Although no consensus has been reached in the literature yet, it is generally agreed upon that an increase in high frequency power reflects an increase in local neural firing (xx).
 In line with this, we found a significant, albeit low, correlation between single neuron firing and high frequency power.
 In parallel to our earlier findings, we demonstrated that power in the high frequency band (40-200 Hz) was reinstated for particular episodes in a significant number of microwires.
 This finding was limited to later remembered episodes and did not emerge for later forgotten episodes.
 Although we did find stimulus dependent high frequency power (HFP) modulations akin to the firing rate increases in Concept Neurons, these HFP changes were not responsible for the HFP memory reinstatements in ESWs.
 Unexpectedly, the relative power increases in reinstated episodes extended past our frequency range of interest (until ~10 Hz during memory encoding and ~15 Hz during memory retrieval).
 Future studies should differentiate whether this finding is driven by a power offset, an aperiodic 1/f shift, or oscillatory components.

-Ample research points towards a central role of theta in episodic memory processing.
-Recent work has shown that hippocampal theta in humans is divided between a slow (2-5 Hz) and fast (5-9 Hz) theta oscillation.
+Ample research points towards a central role of theta oscillations in episodic memory processing.
+Recent work has shown that hippocampal theta oscillations in humans is divided between a slow (2-5 Hz) and fast (5-9 Hz) theta oscillation.
 However, the exact role of theta remains elusive.
 Herweg and colleagues (xx) proposed that successful memory is reflected in a power shift towards higher frequencies and a circumscribed narrow-band periodic theta increase.
 In the third chapter we tested this hypothesis in two intracranial datasets but did not find consistent evidence to support it.
 Based on influential theoretical work by Hasselmo and colleagues, we expected single neurons and ESNs to lock onto different phases of theta.
-Contrary to our hypothesis, we were unable to identify a consistent phase preference during encoding or retrieval of episodic memories across two independent datasets.
+Contrary to our hypothesis, we were unable to identify a consistent phase preference during encoding or retrieval of episodic memories across the two independent datasets.
 We also did not find evidence for a theta phase offset between encoding and retrieval.
 Indeed, many neurons might not be involved in processing a given memory, which provides a possible reason for our findings.
-However, this does not apply to ESNs which, by definition, code a specific memory.
+However, this does not apply to ESNs which, by definition, code for a specific memory as reflected in their increased firing rates for that memory.
 The absence of a theta phase effect in this case may be attributed to the low number of ESNs leading to insufficient power to detect an effect.
-Although a complete absence of theta phase preference goes against previous findings, neurons reportedly lock to a large range of theta phases (Jacobs et al., 2007).
+Although a complete absence of theta phase preference goes against previous findings, neurons reportedly lock to a large range of theta phases (Jacobs et al., 2007; Rutishauser et al., 2010; Reddy et al., 2021; Roux et al., 2022).